CS 112

 • At a minimum we expect that your submitted code will compile and run.
 If your code does not compile during our tests, you will not receive any credit for that specific problem.
 If there are lines in your program that prevent it from compiling, remove them or turn them into comments by putting two slashes (//) at the start of the each of the problematic lines.
 If you are unsure about how to get your program to compile, feel free to ask us for help.

-This is the only problem of the assignment that you may complete with a partner.
+This is the first of two problems of this assignment that you may complete with a partner.
 See the rules for working with a partner on pair-optional problems for details about how this type of collaboration must be structured.

 Important